Performance Nutrition for the Physically Active – HLTH 645

-The student will complete 2 Discussion Board Forums.
+The student will complete 2 Discussions.
 Each will consist of a thread of 400–500 words and at least 2 replies to other classmates of 200–250 words each.
 The instructor is looking for substantial, thoughtful, and critical discussions.

 The purpose of the survey is to assess the nutrition knowledge among athletes.

-Part 1: The student will survey 3 athletes to assess their knowledge of nutrition as it pertains to their sport.
-The student will submit a summary of the findings and post a thread of 400–500 words to the corresponding Discussion Board Forum.
+The student will survey 3 athletes to assess their knowledge of nutrition as it pertains to their sport.
+The student will submit a completed template and summary of the findings and post a thread of 400–500 words to Discussion: Nutrition Knowledge Survey.

-Part 2: The student will review all entries posted by his/her classmates on the survey Discussion Board Forum and then write and submit a final summary of 400–500 words regarding the knowledge on diet and sports performance as represented by all athletes interviewed.
+The student will review all entries posted by his/her classmates in Discussion: Nutrition Knowledge Survey and then write a final summary of 400–500 words regarding the knowledge on diet and sports performance as represented by all athletes interviewed.

-Part 1: Sport Selection, Description and Explanation of Nutritional Demands.
-The student will select a sport that is played on the college or professional level and describe the sport according to its characteristics of competition and method of training.
+Case Study: Choose a Sport - The student will select a sport that is played on the college or professional level and describe the sport according to its characteristics of competition and method of training.
 Student will describe in a professional and scientific manner the nutritional issues and challenges of the sport.

-Part 2: Final Dietary Prescription.
-Centered on the sport’s various features presented in Part 1, the student will create a comprehensive diet plan.
+Case Study: Meal Plan Specifics - Centered on the sport’s various features presented in the first case study, the student will create a comprehensive diet plan.

-The student will take 4 exams covering the Dunford and Doyle textbook readings, supplemental readings, presentations, and lecture notes.
+The student will take 4 quizzes covering Learn items in assigned Module: Week.
 Each exam is open-book/open-notes and must be completed in 2 hours.